 Did the Roswell foil really have titanium in it?

 Former commanding officer of Wright-Patterson Air Force Base (AFB) Brigadier-General Arthur E. Exon made it clear to investigators that when he was at the base, he was in communication with a number of people of which several had told him that the Roswell foil contained titanium.
 Furthermore, a foil that returned to its original shape has to be an alloy.
 No metal can return to its original shape in the significant manner this foil had shown to the witnesses.
 And it is an alloy of at least two elements, of which one has to be titanium in substantial quantities.
 Also, it had to be dark-grey.
-Sounds very much like we are dealing with NiTi, the only dark-grey and most powerful titanium-based shape-memory alloy in existence.
-Either that, or small traces of a third element could have been added to enhance the engineering properties of the alloy as the SUNRISE book has revealed.
+Sounds very much like we are dealing with NiTi, the only dark-grey and most powerful titanium-based shape-memory alloy in existence, and certainly in 1947.
+Either that, or small traces of a third element could have been added to enhance the engineering properties of NiTi as the SUNRISE book has revealed.
 But if not, and there is another alloy that looks and behaves in the same way, the USAF certainly has a lot of explaining to do.
 So far, for a clean, unadulterated shape-memory alloy to appear dark-grey and have a pronounced shape-memory effect like the Roswell foil, only nitinol comes close to supporting this observation.

-So far, there were no known alloys in the scientific literature at around the time of the Roswell crash that can match Roswell foil extraordinary toughness properties, except NiTi if prepared correctly to maximise its hardness (such as cold working the alloy).
+Furthermore, there were no known alloys in the scientific literature at around the time of the Roswell crash that can match Roswell foil extraordinary toughness properties, except NiTi if prepared correctly to maximise its hardness (such as cold working the alloy).

 Could anyone from the Project Mogul team have developed a titanium-based shape-memory alloy as part of its secret testing in 1947?

 The people who worked on Project Mogul did not mention shape-memory alloys in the manufacture of their weather balloons.
 If anyone could have made the alloy, it would have to be the USAF.
 Unfortunately the decision by the USAF to go back to ordinary titanium to build the world's first titanium jet aircraft in 1952 is not supporting the slightest possibility that the military had this knowledge in 1947.
 If the Roswell object was man-made, it makes no sense to go backwards in their technological achievements after somehow making a titanium-based shape-memory alloy, and do it with such ease given the quantities used in the Roswell object.
 Whatever the USAF had manufactured by July 1947 would not be repeated for a long time until the technology was there.
 And even then, making ultra thin nitinol sheets as thin as a newspaper sheet is still not available as of February 2021.
-Instead a plain an ordinary titanium skin would be used for the fighter jet.
+Instead a plain ordinary titanium skin would be used for the fighter jet.
 So definitely no need for extremely high purity of the titanium alloy to reveal any special kind of property.
 Nice and easy for the USAF.
 Yet it does not explain the decision to suddenly stop all work into a highly pure titanium-based shape-memory alloy after July 1947 on what we must presume was a secret military experiment on a new type of flying object all because of a silly lightning strike.
 How odd?
 Why use such an expensive and tough shape-retaining alloy on a slow-moving weather balloon?
 Clearly the alloy must have been used in a high-speed object.
 That is the only reason to go to this trouble to make a large quantity of a tough shape-memory alloy.
 Yet this high-speed object was immediately abandoned not because the alloy failed miserably during the experiment, or the fact that it could not fly.
 Far from it.
 The object flew well and the alloy worked exactly as it was intended to retain the original shape of the object.
 Rather it was because of a humble lightning strike that brought down the object and possibly with pilots and crew onboard.
 Big deal?
 Ordinary civilian aircraft have been brought down by lightning strikes in the past.
 Today, there are solutions available to the problem.
 So why stop the military project all of a sudden?